mmyers/eug/EU3_Scenario_Editor/Readme.txt

 === Troubleshooting ===
 =======================

 If the program hangs, check the console window; there will probably be a stack trace -- a lot of lines saying something like
 	at javax.swing.JComponent.paint(Unknown Source)
 -- in the window.
 Post it on the forum and I'll see what I can do.

-If it includes something like "OutOfMemory", and you have plenty of memory, you can edit the memory in the .bat file as described at the end of the previous section.
+If a popup appears indicating that the program is "Out of Memory" and your machine has plenty of memory, then you'll need to use the .bat file to run the program.
+If you were already using the .bat file, then you'll need to edit it to:

+java -Xmx1024m -jar EU3_Scenario_Editor.jar

+where the 1024 is the maximum number of megabytes of memory that the program is allowed to use.
+(Yes, it's silly, but that's how Java operates.)
+You can set this higher than 1024 if you need; 1024 is usually enough, but the games and their saves are getting more complex all the time.

 If you get an error indicating that Java is not installed and you know it is, it is possible that you are on a 64-bit computer with a 32-bit Java Runtime